radar/ryanbigg.com/juniors/qa.md

 <a name='salary' href='#salary'><h3>How much is the JEP salary?</h3></a>

+I think this is one question that I'm not able to answer directly in such a public space like this site.
+However what I can say is that we pay competitively within the industry.
+We're not going to pay you peanuts because you're a junior developer.
+We will pay you a respectable wage.

 <a name='past-juniors' href='#past-juniors'><h3>For the last JEP juniors, what did they like the most and the least about their time?</h3></a>

+You'll have to ask them about that one :)

 <a name='during' href='#during'><h2>During the Program</h2></a>